gavinking/DisplayingBitmaps/README.md

 in UI elements such as `ViewPager` and `ListView`/`GridView`.

 It also demonstrates how to have an Android project containing a mix of Ceylon code alongside Java code, using the [Ceylon Gradle plugin for Android][2].
+(We've deliberately left some of the original Java code alone, in order to demonstrate this.)

 [1]: http://developer.android.com/training/displaying-bitmaps/
 [2]: https://github.com/ceylon/ceylon-gradle-android